samsniderheld/simulated_agents/README.md

 # Simulated Agents

 This repository contains code for creating and managing simulated agents using language models.
-The agents can handle synthetic memory, context updates, and script writing.
+The agents can handle synthetic memory, context updates, script writing, and more.

 ## Installation